pzimnota/github-repo-lister/README.md

 # Github Repo Lister

-A simple Spring Boot application that fetches and lists public GitHub repositories for a given user, **excluding forks**.
+A simple Spring Boot application that fetches and lists public GitHub repositories for a given user, excluding forks.
 For each repository, it shows:

 - Repository name
 - Owner login
 - Branches with the latest commit SHA

+---

 ## ✅ Features